Meat is the most popular food to cook on a grill, and it is where most beginners start their grilling journey.

-However, the best pork to throw on the grill for a Saturday afternoon cookout is one of our favorites.
+However, one of our favorites is the best pork tenderloin to throw on the grill for a Saturday afternoon cookout.

 Our selection for the best pork to grill may not be the first cut of pork that comes to mind, but it is one of the easiest to grill with many variations according to taste.

-Pork Chops Are the Best Pork Cut to Grill
+Pork Chops Are the Best Pork Cuts to Grill

-Pork chops are our selection for the best pork to grill because of their versatility when cooked in this way.
+Pork chops are our selection for the best pork to grill because of their versatility when cooked in this way, especially with barbecue sauce.

-The rim of fat around the edge of the meat adds flavor and helps to keep the meat moist and juicy.
+The rim of fat around the edge of the pork chops adds flavor and helps to keep the meat moist and juicy.